tgross/devopsdaysmsp2018/content/_index.md

 *https://www.apache.org/licenses/LICENSE-2.0*

 {{% note %}}
-this is the Apache license but other OSS licenses are similar, as are most EULAs. software is typically sold w/o warantee for fitness for any particular use; this could change
+today much of our work is protected by saying "hey we don't warantee this for fitness for any particular use." this is the Apache license but other OSS licenses are similar, as are most EULAs. we've been allowed to get away with this, but that could change.
 {{% /note %}}

 ---